geodynamics/pylith/docs-sphinx/developer/testing/fullscale.md

 # Full-scale tests

-The full-scale tests are constructed in Python, making use of the standard Python unittest module.
+The full-scale tests are constructed in Python, making use of the standard Python unit test module.
 A full-scale test involves running a PyLith simulation and using Python code to check output against a known solution.
 Whenever possible, we simulate simple boundary value problems with analytical solutions.
 We run some full-scale tests in parallel on a small number of processes.